St. Joseph, Missouri: Geography and climate

 Saint Joseph is located on the Missouri/Kansas border in northwestern Missouri, also close to Nebraska; Iowa is another 70 mi farther north.
 The nearest major metropolitan area to St. Joseph is the Kansas City Metropolitan Area, which begins approximately 30 mi to the south.
 The nearest major airport is Kansas City International Airport, which is approximately 35 mi to the south.
 According to the United States Census Bureau, the city has a total area of 44.77 sqmi, of which 43.99 sqmi is land and 0.78 sqmi is water.

 Several water bodies and streams are located in St. Joseph besides the Missouri River.
 Roys Branch sources just northwest of Krug Park and travels southwest and enters the Missouri River next to Remington Nature Center.
 Whitehead Creek headwaters southeast of St. Joseph and flows northwest into the Missouri River just southwest of downtown.
 Corby Pond, a public lake in Corby Park, is a popular fishing location.
 Lake Contrary is located just southwest of St. Joseph and has a beach.

 Under the Köppen climate classification, St. Joseph has a humid subtropical climate (Cfa) bordering on a humid continental climate (Dfa), although under United States isotherms of 32 F the station is firmly continental.
 The monthly weather averages listed below are taken from National Weather Service 1981–2010 normals recorded at Rosecrans Airport.
 Because of the airport's location near the Missouri River and at a low elevation, official overnight lows during wintertime especially are often several degrees colder than at other places within the city.
-Snowfall is not recorded at the St. Joseph weather station although surrounding reporting stations typically receive 12 in-20 in of snowfall annually.
+Snowfall is not recorded at the St. Joseph weather station although surrounding reporting stations typically receive 12 to 20 in of snowfall annually.